SomeOddCodeGuy/WilmerAI/Docs/User_Documentation_For_AI/1_WilmerAI_Overview.md

 Set `"allowTools": true` on the responding `Standard` node to forward tool definitions from the frontend to the backend LLM and relay tool call responses back.
 Only useful on the responding node.
 Add `"lowercaseToolCallFunctionNames": true` if the backend LLM produces capitalized function names (common with local models like Gemma and Qwen).

+For multi-round tool loops through authored-prompt responders, add `"appendNativeToolExchange": true` (delivers the trailing tool exchange natively).
+On backends declaring a `structuredOutput` mechanism in their ApiType, demanded calls (`tool_choice` forced/`"required"`) are grammar-enforced automatically, and `"structuredOutputFile"` pins any node's output to a JSON Schema from `Configs/StructuredOutputs/`.
+See 2_Features_Reference for details.

 ---